Composting Program

-All residents and businesses now have the option for curbside collection of organic waste, including food scraps and yard waste, as part of their regular garbage service.
-This organic waste will be diverted from the landfill and composted at a commercial facility in the East Bay, helping our community achieve both its greenhouse gas reduction and waste diversion goals.
+All residents and businesses are required to subscribe to curbside collection of organic waste, including food scraps and yard waste, as part of their regular garbage service.
+This organic waste will be diverted from the landfill and composted at a commercial facility, helping our community achieve both its greenhouse gas reduction and waste diversion goals.
 Compost is a nutrient-rich soil amendment that can be used in farms across the State to increase productivity and even reduce water use.
 Gardeners often call it "black gold".

 Food Scraps & Food-Soiled Paper Products